 The consequences of a criminal conviction can be serious, especially with the growing use of background checks for employment and housing.
 It’s in your best interests to work with an experienced defense attorney who can fight for a case dismissal, not guilty verdicts, and other favorable options rather than settle for the easiest outcome.
 With thousands of cases resolved favorably, the attorneys at the Law Offices of Richard C. McConathy have shown their dedication to their clients and the Dallas-Fort Worth legal community.

 Call the Law Offices of Richard C. McConathy (972) 233-5700 and you will be represented by an experienced Dallas criminal defense attorney who will fight to protect your best interests.
 Our attorneys work with clients in a variety of misdemeanor and felony offenses, including:

 While our attorneys have successfully represented clients in many cases across the Dallas-Fort Worth Metroplex, they understand that every case is unique.
 Each client receives the benefit of experience, strong communication, and transparency.
 This helps ensure that every client receives the attention that they deserve as we do not approach cases in a “one size fits all manner.”
 When your reputation and future are at stake, you deserve nothing less.

-If you have been charged with a criminal offense or suspect that you may soon be, contact the Law Offices of Richard C. McConathy to learn more about your legal options.
-Remember, an arrest does not mean that you will be convicted of an alleged criminal offense.
+If you have been charged with a criminal offense or suspect that you may soon be, remember, an arrest does not mean that you will be convicted of an alleged criminal offense.
 During your free consultation, our attorneys will work to understand your unique situation and begin building a solid strategy for your defense.
-Call (972) 233-5700 or send an online message for a free, confidential consultation with a dedicated criminal defense lawyer.

 This depends on several factors: the charge you are facing (Misdemeanor or Felony), your criminal history, the difficulty of your case, the estimated time spent on your case by the Lawyer, The experience, and reputation of your attorney in criminal defense.